Atopic Dermatitis and Eczema Treatment

 Immunisations

 Routine childhood immunisations and vaccinations should be given.
 Consult your doctor if you have any concerns about these immunisations.
-Eczema normally starts about age 3 months – unrelated to first immunisations which are coincidentally given at this time.
+Eczema naturally appears at about age 3 months – unrelated to the first immunisations which are coincidentally given at this time.

 Your Career and Eczema